ngu04/raspberrypi-reaction-test/README.md

     runReactionTestIteration
   }
 ```
 The stream produces the next iteration as long as the red led doesn't reach its brightest state.
 Effectively it is managed by the **takeWhile** method.
+The result is aggregated in the **foldLeft** method.
+Booom..
 ```scala
 val result = reactionFlowController.reactionTestStream.takeWhile(_.inProgress).foldLeft(Result())((result, currentTestResult) => result.addReactionTime(currentTestResult.reactionTime))
 ```